Spring is here and now is a preferred time to plant some trees.

 - American Elm (Ulmus Americana)

-Other important factors to consider when choosing a tree are size, shape and purpose of the tree your planting.
+Other important factors to consider when choosing a tree are the size, shape, and purpose of the tree you plant.
 Ask questions such as “do I want this tree for the shade that it produces or the aesthetic qualities that it has”?
-Also, look up from the spot you wish to plant and see if it will grow into structures or power-lines and try to alter plans if possible.
+Also, look up from the spot you wish to plant and see if it will grow into structures or power lines and try to alter plans if possible.